philip-hughes/fourth-milestone-project/README.md

 ## Testing

 The following tests were manually executed and passed in Chrome.
 The chrome dev tools device emulator was used for responsive breakpoint testing.
 These tests cover the core flows and functionality of the application that should be run as sanity test after any updates or deployment to a new environment.
+For the logged in user tests you can create your own account or login with the following details:
+Email: john@test.com
+Password: Pizzadojo1

 1. Open the app at the menu screen as new user. i.e. not registered / logged in - https://pizza-dojo.herokuapp.com/menu/ and verify that you are redirected to the select store screen.